dmbarbour/wikilon/README.md

 **NOTE:** Wikilon is NOT usable at this time.
 It's making steady progress, but it's still immature.
 The content below is based on what I want to be true when I'm closer to finished with Wikilon.

-A wiki-inspired software platform and development environment for Awelon project.
+Wikilon is a wiki-inspired software platform and development environment for Awelon project.

 An [Awelon Object (AO)](docs/AboutAO.md) dictionary contains a set of words with acyclic definitions.
 Each word defines a concrete function, leveraging [Awelon Bytecode (ABC)](docs/AboutABC.md).
 DVCS-based conventions are leveraged for sharing, versioning, and distributing code.
 The expectation is that communities will curate open-source dictionaries, while projects or developers will tend to fork a dictionary for local use and eventually feed back content or utilities.
 Supporting hundreds of projects in a community dictionary provides opportunities for cross-project maintenance and refactoring.